The School's History

 1939 |

-World War II erupted in Europe and thousands of New Zealand youths, including senior schoolboys, went off for training and eventually to battle, for King George VI and Empire, in Libya, Egypt, Italy and later, the South Pacific.
+World War II erupted in Europe and thousands of New Zealand men and youths, including senior schoolboys, masters and Old Boys, went off for training and eventually to battle, for King George VI and Empire, in all theatres of the War.
 A Cadet Corps was formed, with virtually every boy in it.
 Slit trenches were dug around the building. |

 1944 |